-MOVEit Xfer ("/ex-fer/") is a command-line application which securely transfers files between a MOVEit DMZ server and a Microsoft Windows computer or any computer running Java 1.7 or higher.
+MOVEit Xfer ("/ex-fer/") is a command-line application which securely transfers files between a MOVEit Transfer server and a Microsoft Windows computer or any computer running Java 1.7 or higher.

 MOVEit Xfer features:

-Like any other well-behaved command-line utility, MOVEit Xfer can be driven by an automated script such as a Windows batch file or Unix shell script.
+Like other command-line utilities, MOVEit Xfer can be driven by an automated script such as a Windows batch file or Unix shell script.
 In turn, these scripts can be scheduled by Windows Scheduled Tasks or Unix cron.
-In other words, the open functionality of MOVEit Xfer allows users to build an automated collection of MOVEit DMZ transfer scripts with this utility.
+The open functionality of MOVEit Xfer allows users to build an automated collection of MOVEit Transfer transfer scripts with this utility.

 On Windows, MOVEit Xfer is a standalone executable that does not require any other software, assuming the operating system is Microsoft Windows 98, ME, NT, 2000, XP, 2003, Vista, 7, or 8.
 On other operating systems, MOVEit Xfer requires Java 1.7 or higher.

 The Java version of MOVEit Xfer can also be run on Windows systems, but it's usually not necessary, even for testing, because MOVEit Xfer accepts the same commands under both native Windows and the Java runtime environment.

 All versions of MOVEit Xfer require the remote MOVEit Transfer server to be version 3.1.7 or higher.
 (Version 3.1.7 was released in Nov.
 2004.)

 To install MOVEit Xfer, simply run the MOVEit Xfer for Windows installation package.
 This package will ask into which folder and which "Start menu" program group you would like to install the application.
 It will change your "PATH" variable to allow you to run MOVEit Xfer from any command prompt.
 (You may be prompted to log off after the installation to allow this to occur.)
 The installation will also install a "Start Menu" link to this documentation.